 Texas Performing Arts is dedicated to enriching the experience of university students through education, performance and collaboration and employs more than 100 students from across campus to work in partnership with our professional staff in every department from accounting to production.

-Our youth education program focuses on grades 7–12 and includes free youth performances with corresponding standards-related curriculum and discounted or complimentary tickets to fine arts performances.
+Our youth education program focuses on grades 7–12 and includes free youth performances with corresponding standards-related curricula and discounted or complimentary tickets to fine arts performances.

 Landmarks